mas-bandwidth/gafferongames/content/post/fixing_the_internet_for_games.md

 <img src="/img/fixing-the-internet/004.png" width="100%" class="image_border"/>

-It turns out that you can do all these things perfectly, and some % of your player base will still complain.
+It turns out that you can do all these things perfectly yet some % of your player base will still complain.

 The real problem is that you don’t control the route from your player to your game server, and sometimes this route is bad.

 <img src="/img/fixing-the-internet/005.png" width="100%" class="image_border"/>

-This happens because the internet is not optimized for what we want (lowest latency, lowest jitter…)
+This happens because the internet is not optimized for what we want (lowest latency, jitter and packet loss)

 No amount of good netcode that you write can compensate for this.